dgaydukov/cert-aws/files/sa.md

 * launch transient Amazon EMR cluster, load s3 data, transform it and load transformed data to s3
 * copy transformed data from s3 to RedShift

+###### CloudSearch
+CS - search service like ElasticSearch, but aws proprietary development.
+You should store your data in s3 and then use CS to search this textual data.

 ### Networking
 ###### NIC